nlfiedler/zorigami/doc/architecture/decisions/0008-use-riverpod-vs-get_it.md

-# Use Application State Management
+# Use riverpod for dependency injection

 * Status: accepted
 * Deciders: Nathan Fiedler